HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-Readers of previous editions of the Web Almanac will not be surprised to see It's still no surprise that jQuery still remains the most widely used library on the web, appearing on 74% of pages.
+Readers of previous editions of the Web Almanac will not be surprised to see that jQuery still remains the most widely used library on the web, appearing on 74% of pages.
 A significant portion of this is due to WordPress, but even outside of WordPress, jQuery continues to be a dominant choice for many websites.

-While jQuery is relatively lightweight and efficient at what it does, it still adds some overhead to applications.
-Many of its core functionalities are now achievable with native DOM APIs, making its usage less necessary in modern web applications.

 The widespread adoption of core-js (41%) is also expected, as many web applications rely on Babel, which often uses core-js to provide polyfills for missing JavaScript features.
 As browsers continue to evolve and support more modern features natively, this number should decline, reducing unnecessary bytes in web applications.